JonathanBaqDev/TWN-Jenkins/README.md

 ### Jenkins Tools and Plugins

+- The Maven plugin is installed by default
 - Go to *Manage Jenkins* > *Tools*
 - Add Maven Installation > Latest version > Install from Apache
 - Install Stage View plugin to have a better view of the pipeline build progress - restart the container if the installation seems stuck